Installing BDsensor-m-m

 Edit pins_boardname.h

-Configure the pins for the BDsensor-m's SDA and SCL in the pin file pins_boardname.h (e.g., pins_PANDA_PI_V29.h) by adding the following 3 lines:
+Configure the pins for the SDA and SCL of the BDsensor-m in the pin file pins_boardname.h (e.g., pins_PANDA_PI_V29.h) by adding the following 3 lines:

-#define I2C_BD_SDA_PIN PC6 // Please change to the actual pin number to which the SDA wire is connected on your mainboard
+#define I2C_BD_SDA_PIN PC6 // Please change to the actual number which the SDA wire is connected to your mainboard

-#define I2C_BD_SCL_PIN PB2 // Please change to the actual pin number to which the CLK wire is connected on your mainboard
+#define I2C_BD_SCL_PIN PB2 // Please change to the actual number which the SLK wire is connected to your mainboard

-If you want to perform automatic bed leveling probing (G29) before printing, like a normal BLtouch, uncomment:
+If you want to perform automatic bed leveling probing (G29) before printing, like with a normal BLtouch, uncomment

 #define AUTO_BED_LEVELING_BILINEAR